Updated 2026

 This community landmark and historic church was built in 1895 by and for African and Native Americans.
 On-site, you can also visit the Frances K. Moore Memorial Museum, named for a descendant of the church founders.
 It features a unique collection of late 19th and 20th-century household furnishings, tools, photographs, and memorabilia.

-There are hundreds upon hundreds of restaurants in Fairfax County, but if you want to support local, black-owned eateries, there are many cuisine options to choose from as well.
-Grab a taste of the islands at Caribbean Plate in Falls Church, treat yourself to a traditional Ethiopian coffee ceremony at Enatye Ethiopian Cuisine in Herndon, find comfort in delicious southern home cooking at Della J’s Delectables on Richmond Highway, or take home a mouth-watering pie from Pie Gourmet in Vienna.
+There are hundreds upon hundreds of restaurants in Fairfax County, but if you want to support local, Back-owned eateries, there are many cuisine options to choose from as well.
+Treat yourself to a traditional Ethiopian coffee ceremony at Enatye Ethiopian Cuisine in Herndon, find comfort in delicious southern home cooking at Della J’s Delectables on Richmond Highway, or take home a mouth-watering pie from Pie Gourmet in Vienna.